Find an expert

 The Alfred has made a significant impact in positioning a new class of drugs called BH3- mimetics, designed to promote cancer cell death, to treat patients with AML.
 The Alfred has conducted a number of clinical trials (phase 1b-3) in collaboration with Abbvie which has resulted in highly promising outcomes for elderly patients with AML.
 Pivotal studies are now underway to determine whether venetoclax in combination with low-dose chemotherapy will become the new standard of care for elderly AML.

-A/Professor Glen Westall is a highly regarded specialist in the area of advanced lung disease, specifically in the fields of lung fibrosis, chronic obstructive pulmonary disease (COPD) and lung transplantation.
+Professor Glen Westall is a highly regarded specialist in the area of advanced lung disease, specifically in the fields of lung fibrosis and lung transplantation.

 Prof John Wilson is responsible for the treatment of patients with different lung disorders, including cystic fibrosis, asthma and pneumonia.